 Of all people, we Christians should feel the most grief at this problem, since we know the supreme value God places on all human life.

 Then fucking act like it.
-Stop cheapening the despair that homosexual teenagers feel by reducing it to nothing more than not getting laid.
+Stop cheapening the despair that gay teenagers feel by reducing it to nothing more than not getting laid.
 Stop projecting your own Christian obsession with sex onto them.
-Maybe try to sit down with a gay teenager and ask them, what is the most difficult thing about being a gay teen.
-If you honestly think the answer has anything to do with sex, well, you make 15 year old GM, drooling over Leo’s latest Tiger Beat centerfold, oblivious to being in the middle of a Hindu temple in Indonesia, look like a goddamned (no holy) genius.
+Maybe try to sit down with a gay teenager and ask them what is the most difficult thing about being a gay teen.
+If you honestly think the answer has anything to do with sex, well, you make 15-year-old GM, drooling over Leo’s latest Tiger Beat centrefold, oblivious to being in the middle of a Hindu temple in Indonesia, look like a goddamned (#NoHoly) genius.